Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 \subsection{The Strong No Show Paradox}

 The term ``no show paradox'' was coined by Fishburn and Brams \citeyearpar{Fishburn1983} for violations of what is now called the \textit{negative involvement} criterion (see \citealt{Perez2001}).
 This criterion states that if a candidate $x$ is not among the winners in an initial election scenario, then if we add to that scenario some new voters who rank $x$ as the (unique) last place candidate on their ballots, then the addition of those voters should not make $x$ a winner.
-Perhaps surprisingly, well-known voting methods such as Ranked Choice, Ranked Pairs, and Beat Path fail to satisfy the negative involvement criterion.
-In an example of Fishburn and Brams, two voters are unable to make it to a Ranked Choice election, due to their car breaking down.
+Perhaps surprisingly, well-known voting methods such as Instant Runoff, Ranked Pairs, and Beat Path fail to satisfy the negative involvement criterion.
+In an example of Fishburn and Brams, two voters are unable to make it to an Instant Runoff election, due to their car breaking down.
 They later realize that had they voted in the election, their \textit{least favorite} candidate would have won.
-For a simplified version of the Fishburn and Brams example, consider the following example for Ranked Choice (\citealt[\S~3.3]{Pacuit2019}):
+For a simplified version of the Fishburn and Brams example, consider the following example for Instant Runoff (\citealt[\S~3.3]{Pacuit2019}):

 Candidate $a$ receives the fewest first place votes, so $a$ is eliminated in the first round.
-With $a$ eliminated from the ballots, $b$ receives a majority of first place votes and hence wins according to Ranked Choice.
+With $a$ eliminated from the ballots, $b$ receives a majority of first place votes and hence wins according to Instant Runoff.
 But now suppose that two additional voters with the ranking $abc$ (so $a$ is preferred to $b$ and $c$, and $b$ is preferred to $c$) make it to the election---their car does not break down---resulting in the following:

-Now candidate $b$ receives the fewest first place votes, so $b$ is eliminate in the first round.
-With $b$ eliminated from the ballots, $c$ receives a majority of first place votes and hence wins according to Ranked Choice.
+Now candidate $b$ receives the fewest first place votes, so $b$ is eliminated in the first round.
+With $b$ eliminated from the ballots, $c$ receives a majority of first place votes and hence wins according to Instant Runoff.
 Thus, the addition of two voters who rank $c$ last makes $c$ the winner.
 This is a failure of negative involvement.
+Remarkably, Instant Runoff has violated negative involvement in real elections, such as the Alaska election mentioned in Example \ref{IRVExample} (again see \href{https://github.com/voting-tools/election-analysis}{https://github.com/voting-tools/election-analysis}).